game-de-it/plumOS-jz47xx/README_EN.md

 ````
 - Run "WlanON" in the "settings" section of gmenu2x after connecting the wifi device
      - If the LED light on the wifi device lights up, the device is recognized
+     - You can check the Wifi IP address by running "System info" in the "settings" section

 ## ●OS side hotkey list
 | Button Combo | Action |